illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 ## Digital Processing

 Digital processing follows the same principles as physical processing.
 We use [Preservica](https://us.preservica.com/auth/login/?redirect=/sdb/dashboard.html) to preserve and steward processed digital collections.
-Archival collections are arranged and described before they are ingested into Preservica.
-Consider Preservica equivalent to placing a physical box on a physical shelf.
+Unprocessed digital collections are store on the X drive until processing.
+Archival collections are arranged and described on the X drive before they are ingested into Preservica.
+Consider Preservica the final step of processing, equivalent to placing a physical box on a physical shelf.

 ---